nbursa/stock-price-predictor/README.md

 The Stock Price Predictor is a Real-Time web application that predicts future stock prices of selected companies using historical stock price data and machine learning models.
 The application provides real-time updates and visualizations to help users make informed investment decisions.

+⚠️ This project is currently in progress.
+Some features may not be fully implemented or functional.
+Please check back later for updates.

 ## Features

 - **Data Collection:** Fetch historical stock price data from a reliable API.